django/deps/draft/0191-composite-fields.rst

 Changes to fields
 ~~~~~~~~~~~~~~~~~

-All django fields (except relations) will be updated to implement the observer
+All Django fields (except relations) will be updated to implement the observer
 interface. ``notify_change`` will be implemented so that when the ``bound_name``
 matches the name of the field, the field's value will be updated on the model.